-- 10 The net budget for 2022/23 of £39.412m was approved at the Authority meeting on 20 December 2021.
+- The net budget for 2022/23 of £39.412m was approved at the Authority meeting on 20 December 2021.
 Following further planning work, the overall net budget requirement was confirmed at the Authority meeting on the 20 June 2022 and at this time is was also noted that expenditure deferred from 2021/22 would be met from earmarked reserves.
-In addition, the specific risk associated with pay awards was noted as the national pay awards were outstanding. - 11 The main expenditure headings and draft outturn positions net of provisions and reserve movements are set out below:
+In addition, the specific risk associated with pay awards was noted as the national pay awards were outstanding. - 12 The year-end revenue position was an overspend of £0.04m. - 13 The main expenditure headings and draft outturn positions net of provisions and reserve movements are set out below: